What to Expect

 Each of you will look at the table above and draw your own conclusions.
 One thing we want to point out is that your plans should be flexible if you are traveling during hurricane season.
 If you desire to get away to some tropical destination and aren't set on a particular port, a cruise could be the perfect choice.
 For example: it is highly probable that an East Caribbean vacation could instantly become a Western Caribbean cruise if a tropical storm warning is posted for the other region.

-This season, a rare January Atlantic hurricane, Alex, made landfall in The Azores on January 13th.
+In 2016, a rare January Atlantic hurricane, Alex, made landfall in The Azores on January 13th.
 This was just the second hurricane on record to form in that basin during the month of January.
 The last hurricane that formed in the Atlantic during January was in 1938, according to NOAA's database.

 Meanwhile in the Central Pacific, there was another storm forming about the same time.
 Hurricane Pali became the earliest hurricane on record in the Central Pacific Ocean.